mallabonikki/medical/README.md

 ## Requirements
 - Create Medical Record Online
-- Secure the records
+- Secure the records and website
+- Use SQL/Relational Database

 ## Installation
 - Clone the repository and simply run `npm install` from the root folder.

-## Configuration

 ## Language and Framwork
 - Nodejs + Express + Postgresql